This is our annual reminder about spending your Flexible Spending Account dollars and setting your allotment for next year.

 This is a task we used to do annually to ensure we’d used all of our flexible spending account funds.

 We no longer do this since we’re self-employed and use a health savings account instead.
 However, the FSA is still a relevant and useful account for many people.
-And with the new Obamacare $2,500 cap, I know many people will be considering a shift to using an HSA.

-Our process was as follows:
+When we has an FSA, our process was as follows:

 - We would review our current balance,